Mother kills sons, sets house on fire in Elmhurst murder-suicide, officials say

 According to investigators, Jones took the lives of both of her sons with a firearm before starting the fire in her home and turning the gun on herself in an apparent suicide.

-On July 12, around approximately 9:30 p.m. the Sheriff's Office responded to a house fire in the 3N300 block of Willow Road in unincorporated Elmhurst.
+On Friday around 9:30 p.m., the DuPage County Sheriff's Office responded to a house fire in the 3N300 block of Willow Road in unincorporated Elmhurst.

-The Elmhurst Fire Department removed three people, one woman and two men, from the home who were deceased.
+The Elmhurst Fire Department removed three people - one woman and two males - from the home who were deceased.

 "This is truly a tragedy.
 An act like this is completely inconceivable.
 This will be a trying time for the family, the community and our first responders who dealt with the aftermath of this horrible incident," said DuPage County Sheriff James Mendrick.
 "We offer sincere condolences for anyone affected and urge anyone who is going through stressful times in their lives to please seek help."